rafaelbmateus/me/README.md

-# github-me
+# me

-Create your profile github page in less than 1 minute without a line of code!

-The web page content is dynamically constructed using javascript and connecting with the public github api.
+Me is the easiest way to create your profile page from GiHhub for free. 😎

+All information will be taken from your github profile using the API. 🎒

+You don't need to have infrastructure costs the availability will be made by gh-pages free of charge. 🤑

+So, have your [github registration](https://github.com/settings/profile) properly filled out.
+That way you don't need to make any code changes. 🤖

+✅ Profile information is done in the project build.
+✅ Projects list are updated using jquery on the client side.

 ## Features

-- [x] Basic Profile (login, name and bio)
+- [x] Show basic profile (login, name and bio)
-- [x] Company, Location, Blog and Twitter
+- [x] Show company, location, blog and twitter
-- [x] Number of followers and following
+- [x] Number of followers
-- [x] Public repos
+- [x] Count of public repos
 - [x] Account created at
 - [x] List of repos with the tag
+- [x] Progressive Web App (PWA)
+- [x] SEO's meta tags
 - [x] Deploy using gh-pages
-- [x] SEO's meta tags
-- [ ] Responsive
+- [ ] Responsive for mobile
-- [ ] Organizations
+- [ ] List organizations
-- [x] PWA

 ## How to create your profile page?

+To create your own profile follow the steps below.
-Simply fork this project to your github.
+Basically, just fork this project to your github.

-Summary:
+Follow the steps:

 1. [Create a fork](https://github.com/rafaelbmateus/me/fork)
 2. Enable Github Actions
 3. Run deploy to Pages
-4. Deploy static content to Pages finished
-5. Access your profile page in `https://<username>.github.io/me/`
+4. Access your profile page in `https://<username>.github.io/me`

 ### Details of the steps